TaiveyonShaw/Advent-of-Code/README.md

 - Visit: https://adventofcode.com/2023/about

 ## Installation
 Installation and starting the problem will vary from person to person.
-There is no one language that someone uses therefore anyone can use any language and compile and run the answer file.
+There is no one language that someone has to uses therefore anyone can use any language and compile and run the answer file.

 #### Example:
 If we take a look at some of my solution, I solved the solution using java.
 In order to run java, you would first,